Rutgers University Linguistics

 Google Cloud CCAI

-Write task and process documentation to track changes and train new team members
+• Wrote 17 process documents to track changes and train new team members

-Proofread and edit documentation for SCRAPI Python library
+• Wrote documentation guide, Proofread and edited ReadMe for new SCRAPI Python library

 September 2015 - June 2021